-The smell of bananas
+The Scent of Bananas

-Widely consumed throughout the world, bananas are a fruit that can be eaten dried, raw or transformed in the form of dessert or jam.
-In perfumery, it is notably present in the Enjoy perfumes by Jean Patou, Florabello by Diptyque or Sunny Frutti by Escada.
-It thus plunges consumers into a world halfway between Africa and the Caribbean, bringing them a breath of sunshine.
+Bananas are widely consumed worldwide and can be eaten dried, raw, or transformed into desserts or jams.
+In perfumery, banana notes can be found in fragrances such as Enjoy by Jean Patou, Florabellio by Diptyque, and Sunny Frutti by Escada.
+The scent evokes a world that lies between Africa and the Caribbean, offering consumers a breath of sunshine.

 Fun Facts About Bananas

 - There are over 1,000 different types of bananas worldwide, but the most commonly known and consumed variety is the Cavendish banana.

 - Bananas are not technically a fruit; they are classified as a berry.